Use Azure AI Search without keys

 Roles for local development

-As a local developer, your Azure identity needs full control of your service.
-This control is provided with RBAC roles.
-To manage your resource during development, these are the suggested roles:
+As a local developer, your Azure identity needs full control over data plane operations.
+These are the suggested roles:

 Find your personal identity with one of the following tools.
 Use that identity as the <identity-id> value.